 Autumn is the main season for planting trees and shrubs as the soils are still warm, and they can establish over the wet winter months to follow.
-It is also a great time for planting frost-hardy perennials and winter annuals and vegetables.
+It is also an excellent time for planting frost-hardy perennials and winter annuals and vegetables.

 What to plant

-- This is the time to remove summer edibles to make way for autumn planting.
+- It is time to remove summer edibles to make way for autumn planting.
 Remember to allow a few plants to set seed for sowing next spring.

 - Sow directly into the garden broad beans, peas, coriander, lettuce, parsnip, radish, rocket, spinach, pak choy, carrots, beetroot and silverbeet.

-- Plant winter vegetable seedlings such as cabbages, cauliflowers, broccoli, kale, lettuces, beetroot, parsley.
+- Plant winter vegetable seedlings, such as cabbages, cauliflowers, broccoli, kale, lettuces, beetroot and parsley.

 - Direct sow broad beans, carrots, parsnip, peas and silverbeet.
 Sow batches of beetroot, rocket, corn salad, mizuna, lettuce and coriander every 3 – 4 weeks to ensure a continuous supply.

-- Add lots of organic matter like compost and manure and work into the soil prior to planting seedlings.
+- Add lots of organic matter like compost and manure and work into the soil before planting seedlings.

 - Now is the best time to plant winter annuals such as lobelia, pansies, violas, polyanthus, snapdragons, alyssum, Californian poppy, cornflower, stock and calendulas.

 - A few summer edibles may still be cropping such as capsicums, chillies and some leafy vegetables.